ankitjaininfo/awesome-managers/README.md

 * [Boost ROI on your next development project!](https://medium.com/@MentorMate/boost-roi-on-your-next-development-project-10768dc8e8) - Ask - to get clarity.
 Be Vocal - to understand pain points.
 Cull existing metrics - measure metrics!

+### Courses

+* [Management 101](http://theengineeringmanager.com/management-101/) - talks about your first job as manager, 1-1 with team, when people leave, art of delegation, hiring, etc.